Lesson 2 — Resampling to ask if new data still belongs

 1. Q1.
 After the population switches, the running mean ȳ:

 2. Q2.
 The bootstrap CI on ȳ stops covering the old μ_old = 168 cm.
-The honest reading is:
+What you can honestly say to a colleague:

 Stream the data and click "Reveal switch" once you spot it (or once 250 draws have passed).
 0/1 reveal